Frobenius subalgebra lattices in tensor categories: Introduction

 A key first step toward our goal was formulating a monoidal category version of the \emph{exchange relation} from planar algebras \cite{Bi94, BJ00, Lan02, Liu16}, which we establish in Theorem \ref{thm:exchange}.
 Building on this, we generalize \emph{Landau's theorem} (Theorem \ref{thm:landau}) to connected Frobenius algebras in any $ \mathbbm{k} $-linear monoidal category.
-The connectedness of Frobenius algebras, an extension of subfactor irreducibility, plays a crucial role in the proof.
+The Frobenius algebra connectedness, which generalizes subfactor irreducibility, plays a crucial role in the proof.

+Equivalence classes of Frobenius subalgebras (Definitions \ref{def:sub} and \ref{def:equi})---capturing the concept of substructure categorically---provide the precise framework needed to define the \emph{Frobenius subalgebra poset} (Definition \ref{def:FrobSubPoset}).
+A Frobenius algebra generalizes the concept of a subfactor, while these equivalence classes correspond to intermediate subfactors.
+See Proposition~\ref{prop:biprojection} for the connection with biprojections.

-A central challenge in extending Watatani's theorem lies in establishing a \emph{lattice structure} on the Frobenius subalgebra poset (see Definitions~\ref{def:sub} and~\ref{def:FrobSubPoset}) within a tensor category.
-While such a structure arises naturally in the contexts of subgroups and intermediate subfactors, it generally fails to manifest in the setting of Frobenius subalgebras, as illustrated in~\cite{BenMO2, WillMO1} by Dave Benson and Will Sawin; the first instance is detailed in Example~\ref{ex:Ben02}.
+A central issue in extending Watatani's theorem lies in equipping the Frobenius subalgebra poset in a tensor category with a \emph{lattice} structure.
+While such a structure arises naturally for subgroups and intermediate subfactors, it fails for Frobenius subalgebras in general, as demonstrated by Dave Benson and Will Sawin in~\cite{BenMO2, WillMO1}; the first such instance is detailed in Example~\ref{ex:Ben02}.

+To clarify this aspect and address this limitation, we introduce the notion of the \emph{ambient dual} in \S\ref{sub:Ambient}, and show that, in an abelian monoidal category, the Frobenius subalgebras are precisely the ambiently selfdual unital subalgebras (Proposition~\ref{prop:AmbientFrobSub}).
+This allows us to characterize the sublattices of the Frobenius subalgebra poset:

+\begin{restatetheorem}{thm:AmbientSublattice} Let $X$ be a finite-length Frobenius algebra in an abelian rigid monoidal category.
+A subposet of its Frobenius subalgebra poset extends to a sublattice with intersection if and only if it preserves ambient selfduality. \end{restatetheorem}

-To address this flaw, we refine the notion of Frobenius subalgebra by introducing the concept of \emph{rigidity invariance}, developed in~\S\ref{sec:RigidInvariant}.
-Although this refinement depends on a chosen basis~$\mathcal{B}$, the basis can be viewed as providing a \emph{perspective} under which the Frobenius subalgebra poset \emph{collapses} to the Frobenius $\mathcal{B}$-subalgebra sublattice (see Notation~\ref{not:Brigid}).
-Moreover, every Frobenius subalgebra belongs to one of these sublattices.
+To obtain a large class of such sublattices, we introduce the concept of \emph{rigidity invariance}, developed in the semisimple case in~\S\ref{sec:RigidInvariant}.
+This concept requires the choice of a basis~$\mathcal{B}$, thereby providing a \emph{perspective} under which the Frobenius subalgebra poset \emph{collapses} to the Frobenius $\mathcal{B}$-subalgebra sublattice (see Notation~\ref{not:B-sub}).
+Furthermore, every Frobenius subalgebra belongs to one of these sublattices.

-This condition is, in general, \emph{indispensable}, as illustrated by Example~\ref{ex:Ben02}; however, it becomes \emph{superfluous} in the unitary case (see Proposition~\ref{prop:UnitFrobSub}), thereby allowing the usual Watatani's theorem to be fully recovered.
-In the general setting, we establish the following result.